 I got an interesting e-mail from a reader whose house was featured on one of the final episodes of HGTV’s once-popular show “Designed to Sell.”
 She asked to remain anonymous but thought we’d like to hear how things went behind the scenes.
 Would we ever!
-Here’s the scoop:
+Here’s the scoop, in her words:

 Hi, Julia!
 I saw your post called The Truth About “House Hunters.”
 My husband and I were recently on an episode of HGTV’s “Designed to Sell” and I thought you’d be interested to know that much of that show is just for the cameras.

 At the time of filming two years ago, we did not have our house on the market but knew that we would want to in the next year or so.
 They agreed to do the makeovers to our house anyway.